valancej/documentation/_general/projects/getting-started.md

 The first thing you need to select, when creating a new project, is where your code is located.
 You can use Github, Bitbucket, or GitLab in either their cloud version or as a [self-hosted git server]({{ site.baseurl }}{% link _general/about/self-hosted-scm.md %}).

 If you select to use a cloud-based Github repository, you will be asked to first select the Github Organization that owns the repository, and then to select the repository itself.
-If you don't see your organization or repository in either of the dropdowns, you will likely need to first install the CodeShip Github App and/or allow the app access to the repository you're trying to setup a project for.
+If you don't see your organization or repository in either of the dropdown boxes, you will likely need to first install the CodeShip Github App and/or allow the app access to the repository you're trying to setup a project for.

 ![Select Github Repository]({{ site.baseurl }}/images/general/select_github_repo.png)